open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/faas.md

 # Semantic conventions for FaaS spans

-This document defines how to describe an instance of a function that runs without provisioning or managing of servers (also known as serverless) with spans.
+This document defines how to describe an instance of a function that runs without provisioning or managing of servers (also known as serverless functions or Function as a Service (FaaS))) with spans.

 <!-- Re-generate TOC with `markdown-toc --no-first-h1 -i` -->